hus2030/Assignment/question2/README.md

 # Question 2

-## The consol app is in Question2 folder
+# The project is in Question2 folder

 ### Need to connect to sql server database , "Data Source=localhost\SQLEXPRESS; Integrated Security= true" is my default connection string